RobMUstc/Take-Home-Challenge/README.md

 ### Key Results

 Key results are captured in the classification reports for the test sets.
-Judging against results presented in https://aclanthology.org/S13-2045.pdf, this model appears to be a reasonable baseline solution.
+The model appears to be a reasonable baseline solution  (judging against results presented in https://aclanthology.org/S13-2045.pdf).

 Classification report for Unseen Answers: